 Mendel devised testcrosses in order to

 The rediscovery of Mendel's work in 1900 allowed the principles he described to be confirmed and extended.
 The scientists who rediscovered the research popularized Mendel's principles by working with peas and other plants such as corn.
 Soon inheritance patterns in other organisms were investigated.
 By 1902, animals were shown (by William Bateson) to inherit traits in Mendelian fashion.
 Non-Mendelian inheritance and phenotypes arising from multiple factors were later described, but the patterns that Mendel elucidated affected our understanding of heredity profoundly.
-Given that descriptions of the physical material of heredity (namely DNA) would not appear for years after Mendel's work, his intuitive and insightful scientific analysis are all the more remarkable.
+Given that descriptions of the physical material of heredity (namely DNA) would not appear for years after Mendel's work, his intuitive and insightful scientific analyses are all the more remarkable.